ESR-NZ/covid_in_wastewater/README.md

 # Aotearoa New Zealand Wastewater COVID-19 Surveillance Programme

-This GitHub repo provides data sets used to support The Institute of Environmental Science & Research (ESR) wastewater COVID-19 surveillance programme (https://www.esr.cri.nz/our-expertise/covid-19-response/wastewater-testing-results).
+This GitHub repo provides data sets used to support the New Zealand Institute for Public Health and Forensic Science Ltd (PHF Science) wastewater COVID-19 surveillance programme (https://www.esr.cri.nz/our-expertise/covid-19-response/wastewater-testing-results).
 This includes for the current [wastewater dashboard](https://poops.nz/) and [historical dashboard](https://historic.poops.nz/).
 Data are SARS-CoV-2 RNA quantitation in wastewater, reported COVID-19 case data, and geographic metadata.

 Funding for the dashboard and data repository is provided by the [Ministry of Health](https://www.health.govt.nz/).